Anthropic

 This video introduces a new course, "GenAI for Data Engineers," designed to teach data engineers how to leverage generative AI, LLMs, and agentic AI.
 The course covers basics of LLMs, building agents with LangChain and LangGraph, using Cloud Code, and applying agentic AI within Databricks and data engineering workflows.

-This release adds new workspace-level services for supervisor agents and Unity Catalog secrets, along with an update method for tokens.
-Several API methods for data classification, environments, knowledge assistants, Postgres, and warehouses have breaking changes due to path modifications.
+This release introduces new workspace-level services for supervisor agents and Unity Catalog secrets, along with an update method for tokens.
+Several existing API methods for data classification, environments, knowledge assistants, Postgres, and warehouses have breaking changes due to path modifications.

-This release adds Azure MSI authentication and improves `.databrickscfg` profile resolution.
-It also fixes issues with non-JSON error responses and Databricks CLI token scope mismatches.
+This release adds Azure MSI authentication support and improves `.databrickscfg` default profile resolution.
+It also fixes issues with non-JSON error responses and Databricks CLI token scope mismatches, alongside several API additions and two breaking changes.

 MLflow 3.11.1 introduces AI-powered issue detection for agent traces, budget alerts and limits for AI Gateway spending, and a new interactive graph view for visualizing trace hierarchies.
 It also enhances security with pickle-free model serialization and improves dependency management with native UV support.